Devin Scillian

-Devin Scillian (/ˈskɪliən/ SKIL-ee-ən; born January 11, 1963) is an American television journalist, musician and children's author.
+Devin Scillian (/ˈskɪliən/ SKIL-ee-ən; born January 11, 1963) is a former American television journalist, musician and children's author.

 Broadcast career

 While still a student at the University of Kansas, Scillian began his television career at WIBW-TV in Topeka, Kansas.
 After graduating from the William Allen White School of Journalism at Kansas, Scillian worked from 1985 to 1986 at WAND-TV in Decatur, Illinois.
 He spent the next three years as the main anchor at KLTV in Tyler, Texas, before moving to KFOR in Oklahoma City in 1989.
 He joined WDIV as a reporter in 1995, and took an anchor position in 1996.
+Scillian retired from WDIV on December 13, 2024.

 Scillian has appeared as a television journalist in several films, including Scream 4, The Double, and Mooz-lum, as well as a recurring role on The Ellen DeGeneres Show as a news anchor in a "Breaking News" skit.
+He and his anchor partner Kimberly Gill appear as reporters on Eminem's twelfth studio album, The Death of Slim Shady (Coup de Grâce).

 Books

-His 21 books include A Is For America (2001), Fibblestax (2000), and Memoirs of a Goldfish (2010).
+His 22 books include A Is For America (2001), Fibblestax (2000), and Memoirs of a Goldfish (2010).
 He has co-written two books with his wife, Corey.
 One Kansas Farmer illustrated by Doug Bowles, was released in 2009.
 Their previous book, S Is For Sunflower, won the Bill Martin, Jr. Picture Book Award in 2007.
-His most recent book is A Parliament of Owls illustrated by Sam Caldwell (2022).
+His most recent book is Memoirs of a Dog illustrated by Tim Bowers (2024).